Skip to the main content

 • Show off the physical learning environments of your program, highlighting technology, equipment, etc.

-• If you are holding multiple sessions, give attendees a flyer that advertises all sessions (include it in your information packet).
+• If you are holding multiple sessions, give attendees a flyer that advertises all sessions.
 Encourage attendees to give the flyer to a friend, post it at their job or otherwise help spread the word.
 This word-of-mouth advertising could get you more attendees at the next session.

 Send Us Your News